CamGraPhIC: Shaping the Future of Graphene-Integrated Photonics

 Why Did You Start CamGraPhIC?

-I have been working on knowledge transfer professionally at the Frontier IP Group for quite some time – it’s where new things begin, and new technologies are borne into existence.
-Then the idea behind CamGraPhIC crossed my desk, and I found the technology so exciting that I wanted to lead that journey through funding as CEO of the company.
+I have been working professionally on knowledge transfer at the Frontier IP Group for quite some time—it’s where new things begin, and new technologies are born.
+Then, the idea behind CamGraPhIC crossed my desk, and I found the technology so exciting that I wanted to lead that journey through funding as CEO of the company.

 How Does Graphene-Based Photonics Work?

-This is where our graphene-based transceivers come in, achieving this signal conversion using about 74% less energy at the device level and a lot faster.
-Transceivers are a combination of transmitter and receiver – the transmitter converts an electronic signal into an optical one using a graphene modulator, while the receiver converts an optical signal to an electronic one using a graphene photodetector.
+This is where our graphene-based transceivers come in.
+They achieve this signal conversion using about 74% less energy at the device level and a lot faster.
+Transceivers are a combination of transmitter and receiver—the transmitter converts an electronic signal into an optical one using a graphene modulator, while the receiver converts an optical signal to an electronic one using a graphene photodetector.

 Since the discovery of graphene, its miraculous properties have inspired scientists and technologists alike.
-However, recent years have shown that it’s just not viable for many applications – we haven’t seen the graphene revolution to date.
-However, graphene excels for applications where you get a huge benefit from having just a single layer – and the real magic is how to build single sheets of graphene in our transceivers.
+However, recent years have shown that it’s just not viable for many applications—we haven’t seen the graphene revolution to date.
+However, graphene excels in applications where you get a huge benefit from having just a single layer, and the real magic is how to build single sheets of graphene in our transceivers.

-There are multiple applications beyond data centers: Smart masts that process mobile phone transmissions already inside the mast; high-performance computing facilities that run, for example, AI applications and that need a lot of speed, little latency, and huge bandwidth.
+There are multiple applications beyond data centers: smart masts that process mobile phone transmissions already inside the mast; high-performance computing facilities that run, for example, AI applications and need a lot of speed, little latency, and huge bandwidth.
 And then, there will also be 6G and the millimeter wave.

 So far, it’s going really well.
 We will shortly provide the first devices to major providers and take the technology from TRL 4 to 5.
-After we get the feedback back from these initial tests, we’re going to raise a larger funding round to finish tech development and move into pilot-scale production of our transceivers.
+After we get the feedback from these initial tests, we’ll raise a larger funding round to finish tech development and move into pilot-scale production of our transceivers.

 How Did You Evaluate Your Startup Idea?